Staff Profile

 NE2 4AX

 I come from an interdisciplinary education (and practice) background spanning social sciences and statistical sciences and have experience in using a range of qualitative, quantitative, and visual research methods.
-My PhD in Sociology from Lancaster University, titled “Towards an explanation of marital violence against women: A case study of Assam, India” employed qualitative methodology as the primary methodology and photographs as an illustrative tool.
-Informed by the Critical Grounded Theory methodology that is based on the philosophy of Critical Realism, the research aimed to understand how women who face marital violence deal with it and analysed how such violences occur and are maintained or resisted, by highlighting the structural factors that support and sustain marital violence more explicit.
+My PhD in Sociology from Lancaster University, titled “Towards an explanation of marital violence against women: A case study of Assam, India”, employed qualitative methodology as the primary methodology and photographs as an illustrative tool.
+Informed by the Critical Grounded Theory methodology that is based on the philosophy of Critical Realism, the research aimed to understand how women who face marital violence deal with it and analysed how such violences occur and are maintained or resisted by highlighting the structural factors that support and sustain marital violence more explicitly.

 I have previous work experience in research, advocacy, and project management on issues related to gender and violence, human rights and conflict, migration, and the informal labour sector.
 I have often integrated visual methods with traditional research methods – producing and designing comprehensive and holistic research reports with the specific aim of disseminating findings to different audiences.